|

 Repair

-estimate of the number of spare parts needed during a mission.
-This method of estimating
+number of spare parts needed during a mission.
+This method of

-components.
-This article uses an example to clarify when it is appropriate to
+This article uses an example to clarify when it is appropriate

 Example